mithrylorg/.github/profile/README.md

 # ![Mithryl Icon](https://avatars.githubusercontent.com/u/149675569?s=26&v=4) Mithryl Initiative Public Repository

-The Mithryl Initiative Public Repository is the central hub for collaborative development of the Mithryl Project's suite of open-source privacy tools.
+The Mithryl Initiative Public Repository is the central hub for collaborative development of the Mithryl Initiative's suite of open-source privacy tools.
 This repository hosts the source code, documentation, and issue tracking for Mithryl innovative solutions designed to enhance digital security and protect internet freedoms.

 ## Rationale